-Figure 9.
-Dekadal mean of 500-1000 hPa IVT (shading, kg m-1s-1) and 500-1000 hPa IWV (brown, red and orange contours indicating 48, 53 and 58 kg m-2, respectively), equivalent potential temperature at 850 hPa (grey dashed lines, every 3 K) and wind vectors at 850 hPa (arrows, m s-1).
+Figure 8.
+Dekadal mean horizontal wind divergence at 200 hPa (shading; 10^{-6} m s^{-1}) and magnitude of horizontal wind speed at 200 hPa (green contours; every 5 m s^{-1} from 25 m s^{-1} upwards).
 The magenta line indicates the climatology of the mean dekadal location of the EASMF at 850 hPa.
-The AB black dashed line indicates the transect of the vertical cross-section in Figure 10.
-The dekads representing the four stages of EASM progression (1st dk May, 1st dk June, 3rd dk June, 2nd dk July, respectively) are selected according to Figure 3.
-All values are masked out at levels below the ground.
-Data from ERA5, 1979-2018 climatology.
+The AB dashed black line indicates the transect of the vertical cross-section in Fig. 10.
+The dekads representing the four stages of EASM progression (first dekad of May, first dekad of June, third dekad of June, second dekad of July, respectively) are selected according to Fig. 3.
+Data from ERA5 1979-2018 climatology.